kikrishn/Blog/_posts/2021-03-09-sage-concave.md

 - \frac{1}{x^3 + 2x^2 + x} \lt 0 \quad \quad (\text{when } x \gt 0)
 $$

-and in the interest of offloading as much thinking as possible to the sage, we see
+and in the interest of offloading as much thinking as possible to sage, we see

 <div class="linked_auto">